A TO Z TERMINOLOGY

-Work Angle – The angle less than 90deg. between a line that is perpendicular to the cylindrical pipe surface at the point of intersection of the weld axis and the extension of the electrode axis, and a plane determined by the electrode axis and a line tangent to the pipe at the same point.
+Work Angle – The angle is less than 90deg. between a line that is perpendicular to the cylindrical pipe surface at the point of intersection of the weld axis and the extension of the electrode axis, and a plane determined by the electrode axis and a line tangent to the pipe at the same point.
 In a T-joint, the line is perpendicular to the non-butting member.
-This angle can also be used to partially define the position of guns, torches, rods and beams.
+This angle can also be used to partially define the position of guns, torches, rods, and beams.

 Work Hardening – The capacity of a material to harden as the result of cold rolling or other cold working involving deformation of the metal such as forming, bending, or drawing.

 Workpiece – The piece of material to be cut or gouged

 Wrought Iron – A commercial form of iron that is tough, malleable, and relatively soft; less than 0.3% carbon.